 The small size of Gantz Family Vineyards, just 4.5 planted acres, allows Clay Gantz to farm in a precise and labor-intensive manner.
 The hands-on work of trunk training, pruning, shoot positioning, leafing, irrigating and monitoring for pests have allowed Clay to get to know each and every vine; he works collaboratively with the rest of the vineyard team to make sure each plant gets what it needs.
-Clay and his wife Celeste bought the property in 2009, established the vineyard in 2010 and sold their first harvest to Kosta Browne Winery in 2013.
+Clay and his wife Celeste bought the property in 2009, established the vineyard in 2010 and sold their first six harvests to Kosta Browne Winery.
 Clay is an award-winning amateur winemaker who completed the certificate program in winemaking offered by the world-renowned Department of Viticulture and Enology at the University of California, Davis, Extension for individuals employed in the wine industry.
-He is president of the Russian River Valley Winegrowers and chair of the Russian River Valley Neighborhoods Initiative.
+He is former president of the Russian River Valley Winegrowers and currently is part of the Russian River Valley Neighborhoods Initiative.

 Viticulturist Kristin Lowe has been a vital part of Gantz Family Vineyards' success.
 Kris was one of Clay's teachers in his certification program and one of the first people he turned to after purchasing the property in 2009.
 As the owner of Vine Balance Consulting, Kris watches over Gantz Family Vineyards' vines to ensure that they are protected from pest and disease and that they receive adequate nutrition, water and appropriate canopy management.
 She specializes in ampelography, which is the study of the classification of grape varieties, and has an extensive knowledge of rootstock/scion characteristics, grape genetics, and grapevine physiology and phenology.
 Originally from Syracuse, New York, Kristin received a B.S. in plant sciences with a specialization in plant breeding from Cornell University in 2000 before coming to California for graduate work.
 Kristin completed her Ph.D. in genetics from UC Davis in 2006.